circlol/newload/README.md

 `& .\New Loads.exe -GUI` : Initiates New Loads with basic GUI

-`& .\New Loads.exe -NoADW` : Skips Malwarebytes ADWCleaner scan

 `& .\New Loads.exe -NoBranding` : Skips branding and visuals sections of the script

+`& .\New Loads.exe -SkipADW` : Skips Malwarebytes ADWCleaner scan

+`& .\New Loads.exe -SkipBitlocker` : Skips disabling bitlocker

-`& .\New Loads.exe -NoPrograms` : Skips installing programs
+`& .\New Loads.exe -SkipPrograms` : Skips installing programs